-In 1991, Hopelink, Friends of Youth, HealthPoint and Youth Eastside Services came together with an innovative idea: bring a group of nonprofits into the same space to combine and share resources, multiplying impact for the community.
-They purchased a former strip mall and Together Center (TC), the first co-located nonprofit center in the nation, was launched.
+In 1991, Friends of Youth, HealthPoint, Hopelink and Youth Eastside Services came together with an innovative idea: bring a group of nonprofits into the same space to combine and share resources, multiplying impact for the community.
+They purchased a former strip mall and Together Center (TC), the first nonprofit human services center in the nation, was launched.

 In March 2021, Together Center broke ground on a national, first-of-its-kind human services model.
 The new campus will feature a full suite of wrap-around social services, paired with affordable housing, together in one safe, transit-oriented location.

 The expanded Together Center with its human services on the ground floor will be topped by 5 floors of affordable housing, just blocks from the Redmond Transit Center and Redmond Light Rail station set to open in 2025.